Patterns of Analgesic Prescribing and High‐Risk Prescribing in Primary Care in Ireland 2014–2022—A Repeated Cross‐Sectional Study

 Results

-The prevalence of overall analgesic use decreased slightly over time, with 48.3% of GMS-eligible individuals dispensed an analgesic in 2014 and 46.3% in 2022.
+The prevalence of overall analgesic use decreased slightly over time, with 48.3% of GMS‐eligible individuals dispensed an analgesic in 2014 and 46.3% in 2022.
 This was largely driven by decreasing NSAID use, from 29.4% in 2014 to 25.0% in 2022.
-Prevalence for all other analgesic drug classes increased, however after age/sex adjustment, higher odds of use in 2022 vs 2014 only persisted for gabapentinoids and amitriptyline.
-Some forms of high-risk prescribing increased over time, including NSAIDs dispensed with oral anticoagulants, corticosteroids, and SSRIs, with fewer decreasing.
+Prevalence for all other analgesic drug classes increased; however, after age/sex adjustment, higher odds of use in 2022 versus 2014 only persisted for gabapentinoids and amitriptyline.
+Some forms of high‐risk prescribing increased over time, including NSAIDs dispensed with oral anticoagulants, corticosteroids and SSRIs, with fewer decreasing.

 Statement of Significance

 Analgesic drug classes are an important focus for improving medication safety.
-The findings of this study suggest an overall reduction of analgesic use in Ireland, driven by a decrease in systemic NSAID use.
-Increasing use of other analgesic drug classes may largely be explained by a change in demographics, particularly the age profile of the population.
-Analgesic use, and high-risk prescribing remains high and suggest a need for enhanced availability of and access to non-pharmacological services and interventions, as well as improved education and deprescribing support for healthcare professionals.
+This study suggests analgesic use is falling in Ireland, particularly for systemic NSAIDs, especially in older adults where adverse effects may be most harmful.
+The increasing prevalence of other analgesics may largely be explained by an ageing population.
+Analgesic use, and high‐risk prescribing, remains high, suggesting a need for enhanced access to non‐pharmacological services and interventions and also improved education and deprescribing support for healthcare professionals to address high‐risk prescribing.